callbacked/keyless-gpt-wrapper-api/README.md

 1. Cannot send images

   1a.
 Havent figured this one out yet

-3. Context length for a given conversation session is up to 16k characters 2a.
+3. Context length for a given conversation session is up to 16k characters.

+  2a.
 As a way to work within the bounds of this, the messages are compressed by removing whitespace in order to retain more characters.
 Giving it a much lengthier context.
 Once you approach the context limit, old messages start getting pruned from its context.

 *Do not expect frequent updates, I'll be using this until it breaks pretty much.*